pbugnion/pascalbugnion.net/src/note-content/why-i-work.md

 I still get the same pleasure now that I am in more of a technical lead role, and thus less viscerally connected to the construction process.
 It's less immediate, but equally fulfilling.

-## Building things is more fun when shared
+## ... and building things is more fun when it's shared

 While building things by myself is fun, it's so much better when I can share the process of building things with thoughtful, open-minded colleagues that share the same goals.
 One of my great joys at work is collaborating on designing a feature or on solving a problem, getting to a solution together, and then building that solution together.
 I see work as predominantly social: the pleasure I get is from having positive social interactions and feeling part of a group.
 The work itself guarantees alignment and [trust](/notes/what-is-trust): I know the people I collaborate with share the same goals as me.
 It also provides an endless source of topics to collaborate on.